4 Days in Budapest: A Fun Itinerary for First-Timers

 Vajdahunyad Castle in Budapest

-4 Days in Budapest – Day 3 – Pest
+Day 3 – Pest

 MUSEUM OF SWEETS & SELFIES

-It’s a different kind of museum where the whole purpose is just to have fun like a kid (and take insta-worthy pictures).
+It’s a different kind of museum, where the whole purpose is just to have fun like a kid (and take Insta-worthy pictures).
 You’ll go through rooms like the sprinkles pool, banana swing, and neon room, which are all unique and colorful.

 museum of sweets and selfies in Budapest